The New South Wales South Coast is renowned for its oysters, which regularly take home awards for their creaminess and flavour.

 You can also pick up opened or unopened oysters from John & Willy’s in Moruya.

 You’re spoiled for choice when it comes to oyster sampling options in gorgeous Narooma.
 Among the newest and most atmospheric spots to get shucking is the Oyster Farmers Daughter, a boutique food trailer parked in a stunning location on Narooma’s Wagonga Inlet, where you can choose from a range of local seafood dishes – including Sydney rock oysters farmed by the Coxon family – and soak up the scenery in the eclectic outdoor café area.
-In town, grab oysters to go from Narooma Bridge Seafoods, The Inlet, or Narooma Seafood.
-You’re also likely to find oysters on the menu at local restaurants including Quarterdeck, The Whale, and Sorriso Italian Restaurant.
+In town, grab oysters to go from Narooma Bridge Seafoods, The Inlet, Montague Oysters or Narooma Seafood.
+You’re also likely to find oysters on the menu at local restaurants including The Quarterdeck and Queen Chow

 You can also learn how local oysters are cultivated while sampling local delights on an oyster tour on Wagonga Inlet.